Antenna Matching

 At left is a photo of the MFJ-908 L match unit.
 Building one rather than buying one won't save you any money, but you might learn how they work if you do.
 The ARRL Antenna Handbook is a good place to start.

-However, you typically don't need a switched inductor like the aforementioned MFJ unit (see Odds & Ends below).
-Instead a simple inductor, like the one shown in the right photo (or upper right), will suffice.
+However, you typically don't need a switched inductor like the aforementioned MFJ unit, unless you operate 160 meters (see Odds & Ends below).
+Instead a simple inductor, like the one shown in the right photo (or the upper right pictorial), will suffice.
 One end is attached to the antenna feed, and the other end is connected to ground.
 The ground end of the coil should be collocated with the coax shield ground.

-There is a specific procedure which must be followed if proper adjustment of a shunt matching coil is to be achieved.
-To alleviate problems, I have moved (and expanded) the procedure in this article, Antenna Coil Adjustment.
+There is a specific procedure which must be followed if proper adjustment of a shunt matching coil is to be achieved, and here it is: Antenna Coil Adjustment.

 ☜Return☜